Limestone Community High School

 The Winter Guard course is a continuation of the Marching Band Color Guard by audition only.
 The group will perform at all assigned Mid-West Color Guard Circuit competitions as well as WGI and the Spring Concert.
 A participation fee as determined by the Colorguard instructor and Director of Bands.
 Students in this course will receive .5 credit per semester and be exempt from taking P.E.

-Marching Band students will be required to pay a yearly Band Fee to help cover the costs of food, staff, and equipment for the season. $100.00 of this fee is due May 1st as a deposit and is non-refundable.
-If this fee is NOT paid by this date, you will not have a spot in the fall field show.
-Please follow the payment schedule for the rest of the fees provided by the LCHS Band Boosters.
-If you are unable to pay due to financial issues, please contact Mr. Empey and arrangements will be made to give you an opportunity to be a part of the group.
+Marching Band students will be required to pay a yearly Band Fee to help cover the costs of food, staff, and equipment for the season.
+An initial, non-refundable deposit (usually $100.00) is due before summer (usually in May).
+This is important, since the music and drill are written for a specific number of people and specific instruments.
+The rest of the Band Fee can be paid according to the payment schedule that is provided by the LCHS Band Boosters.
+If you are unable to pay due to financial issues, please contact the Director or the Booster Treasurer, and arrangements will be made to give you an opportunity to be a part of the group.
 We don’t want anyone to be left out due to financial conflicts.
 Fundraisers are provided to help offset and reduce band fees, please take advantage of these opportunities!

 Students will be responsible for the up-keep and care of all of their equipment whether it be school owned or not.
 Any damages to the instruments, music, uniforms, or any other equipment will be repaired or replaced immediately at the student’s expense.

 Sheet music is the text book for band.
 Band arrangements are expensive and if a part is lost, it cannot be replaced unless the entire band arrangement is purchased.
 Each student will be given one copy of each piece of music and a folder to place it in.
 You are responsible for the materials loaned to you from the school.
 Music should not be left on your stand or on the floor.